DolVladzio/schedule-AWS/README.md

 - **db** – Database infrastructure(PostgreSQL)
 - **eks** – Amazon EKS clusters and related resources
 - **iam_role** – IAM roles and policies for service access
+- **inventory** - Generating the inventory.ini and store in the Bucket
 - **network** – VPC, subnets, routing, and networking components
 - **vm** – EC2 virtual machines and related configurations